starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - Make sure DXVK is enabled in Lutris' Runner options.
   - Some people report changing their DXVK version fixes this.
 Try using our [Helper](https://github.com/starcitizen-lug/lug-helper) to download an async DXVK.
   - Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) and Nvidia troubleshooting section [below](#-nvidia) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
-  - DXVK installation instructions are available on our wiki [here](Performance-Tuning#dxvk-async).

 - Possible cause: Incorrect Vulkan device
   - If you have Intel integrated graphics and see `VK_ICD_FILENAMES="/usr/share/vulkan/icd.d/intel_hasvk_icd.x86_64.json` in your log, then change the Vulkan device in Lutris to use your discrete GPU: